Young Artist Program in Violin or Viola

 Students Eligible:

-Violinists who have completed Suzuki Bk.
+Violinists or Violists who have completed Suzuki Bk.
 8 or who are working at a Grade 9 RCM level or higher.
 Admission to the YAP program is based on invitation following a successful video audition.

 Daily in-person only program includes: